hengshan/hengshan.github.io/blog-spatial-modelling/_posts/2022-02-03-learning-ST-modeling-2.markdown

 $\hat\sigma_e^2 = RSS/(mT-p-1)$

-The authors also highlighted that the regression model here does not explicitly account for measurement errors in the responses, so the variation due to measurement error is confounded with the variation due to lack of fit in the residual variance.
+Note that the regression model here does not explicitly account for measurement errors in the responses, so the variation due to measurement error is confounded with the variation due to lack of fit in the residual variance.

 As long as the residuals do not have spatio-temporal dependence, we can obtain statistically optimal predictions and optimal forecasts using this method.